-The Installed Base Of Smart Parking Sensors To Reach 3.2 Million Units In 2028
+The installed base of smart parking sensors to reach 3.2 million units in 2028

-(MENAFN- Investor Ideas) Berg Insight today released new findings about the smart parking market.
+(MENAFN- Berg Insight) Gothenburg, Sweden – April 10, 2024: Berg Insight today released new findings about the smart parking market.
 Excluding China, the global installed base of wirelessly connected in-ground and surface-mounted parking sensors reached an estimated 1.3 million devices worldwide at the end of 2023.
 Growing at a compound annual growth rate (CAGR) of 19.8 percent, the number of installed sensors is expected to reach 3.2 million in 2028.
 Europe and North America together accounted for more than half of the installed base, while the rest of the world markets (excluding China) accounted for about 31 percent.
 Prominent smart parking sensor markets outside of Europe and North America include Australia, New Zealand and the Middle East.
 While cities and municipalities are increasingly adopting smart parking technology, the private segment today accounts for the majority of the installed devices.

 Following the recent exits of several leading vendors such as Streetline, SmartGrains, Nedap and Onesitu from the market, New Zealand-based Frogparking has emerged as the world’s leading smart parking sensor provider.
 The company had a global market share (excluding China) of 12.2 percent in Q4-2023.
 The top three also included US-based CivicSmart and Spanish Urbiotica, which both have a significant international presence.
 Other major vendors include Australia-based Smart Parking, the European companies Fleximodo (GOSPACE LABS), Smart City System, IoT Solutions Malta and ParkHelp Technologies, as well as the North American vendors PNI and Nwave Technologies.
 The top ten vendors together accounted for around 46 percent of the global installed base of smart parking sensors outside of China at the end of 2023.
 Only a handful of companies have yet managed to establish an international presence spanning two or more regions of the world.